semantic-flow/sflo/documentation/product.plugins.sflo-api.md

 * Enforce `Idempotency-Key` as **required** or **optional** on PUT/PATCH? (recommended: **required**)
 * Return `application/problem+json` or `…+json+ld` for errors? (recommended: **…+json+ld**)

-This spec matches your rules: nouns only, `_next` for bytes, weave does validation + versioning + promotion, and PATCH merges “current → next” for the two config flows (and optionally others) while blocking system-only fields.
+This spec matches your rules: nouns only, `_working` for bytes, weave does validation + versioning + promotion, and PATCH merges “current → next” for the two config flows (and optionally others) while blocking system-only fields.